 In the past decade, digital encryption has progressed mainly due to the boom in Internet and computer usage worldwide.
 Even so, hackers and others who carry out brute force attacks on secure systems spurred a further boost in the progress of digital encryption.

-Today, people use encryption technology from everything from email passwords to ATM cards, e-commerce stores, and much more.
-A somewhat newer field of encryption is known as biometric encryption.
+One of the newer methods of encryption is known as biometric encryption.
 Instead of relying on letters and numbers for coding, it uses unique features of a person’s body that cannot normally be duplicated.
 Common examples include voice recognition, retina scans, fingerprints, and even facial structure.

 Although it sounds quite futuristic, there are already several laptops in the market that allow the owner to scan a finger in order to log in, as well as other systems that require eye scans or voice samples to gain access to a system.